RemoteBoatX/vrgp-docs/opendlv/README.md

   Cluon to pass the messages around.
 See the tutorial above for full instructions on how to do this.

+OpenDLV additionally implements some microservices for some sensors already (i.e. gets their data, and using Cluon, broadcasts them to listening parties).

+This is what Åboat is currently doing.

 ---

 ## 4. Useful links